-I was speaking on “Improving Your Sales” at a recent event and started with capturing the key sales issues faced by the businesses present; the list included demonstrating a need / describing the benefit; generating and converting leads; commoditisation / focus on price; closing the sale.
+I was speaking on “Improving Sales” at a recent event and started with capturing the key sales issues faced by the businesses present.
+The list included demonstrating a need / describing the benefit, generating and converting leads, commoditisation / focus on price and closing the sale.

-During the discussion it became apparent that many of the businesses present had a hap hazard approach to sales, often relying on “the sales professional” to win business and were deeply frustrated with the variability of their results.
+Firstly, during the discussion it became apparent that many of the businesses had a hap hazard approach to sales.
+Often relying on “the sales professional” to win business and were deeply frustrated with the variability of their results.

-Formulating the solution should always have at its heart the customer pain point and should always be a single minded statement of the benefit your solution provides, establishing clear value attributable to solving the problem.
+Formulating the solution should always have at its heart the customer pain point and should always be a single minded statement of the benefit your solution provides.
+So establishing clear value attributable to solving the problem.

-The final part of the process is delivery and should always include an evaluation of the process; what has been learnt; what could be improved?
+Finally, the last step of the process is delivery and should always include an evaluation of the process.
+What has been learnt?
+What could be improved?

 Each stage of the process has been broken out and data is collected allowing the management team to understand the effort required to produce a sale, assess performance, offer training and forecast results.
-The result is a continually optimising process delivering a consistency of result with early identification of problems!
+So the result is a continually optimising process.
+Therefore, delivering a consistency of result with early identification of problems!